Gamma120/minimal-web-scraper/docs/source/tutorials/installation.rst

     |requires-dist|

-    They will be automaticaly downloaded and installed with minimal-web-scraper.
+    They are automatically downloaded and installed with minimal-web-scraper.

 .. note::
-    The library is not published on Pypi_, this is why we use the github repository url.
+    The library is not published on Pypi_, this is why we use the github repository URL.
 See `VCS support`_ on pip documentation.

 Next